Sexual Abuse

 - The District Attorney declined to prosecute;

-- Your abuser was acquitted of sexual abuse charges at a criminal trial; or
+- Your abuser was acquitted of criminal charges at a criminal trial; or

-- Your abuser has been convicted of sexual abuse.
+- Your abuser has been convicted of sexual assault.

-When you work with a private attorney who thoroughly understands sexual abuse issues, the process can be much less intimidating.
+When you work with a private Atlanta sexual assault attorney who thoroughly understands sexual assault issues, the process can be much less intimidating.
 You’ll have an advocate at your side to help you through the process, and your civil attorney will face a less-stringent burden of proof than in a criminal case, making it easier to prove your case.

-Successful prosecution of your sexual abuse case requires assembling adequate evidence to prove your case to a judge or jury.
-Gathering this evidence in sexual abuse cases can be difficult for a number of reasons.
-Medical and other physical evidence may not have been collected at the time of the abuse.
+A successful prosecution for a sex crime requires assembling adequate evidence to prove your case to a judge or jury.
+Gathering this evidence can be difficult for a number of reasons.
+Medical and other physical evidence may not have been collected at the time of the sexual contact.
 Witnesses may be reluctant to get involved or unclear in their accounts.

 Evidence in Sexual Abuse Cases